Omikhleia/JSBON/README.md

 **Others ?**

 The following specifications or pieces of code have not been checked:
-- Some BJSON code at https://github.com/asterick/bjson (no documentation...),
+- Some BJSON code at https://github.com/asterick/bjson (zero documentation...),
-- BSON at http://bsonspec.org/ (C'mon, no JavaScript reference implementation at all...
+- BSON at http://bsonspec.org/ (no stand-alone JavaScript reference implementation...
 Anyhow, it's a MongoDB thing, with its own purpose, full of specific stuffs stuch as UUID, Min Key, MD5 hash, etc.),
 - And probably many others I have overlooked...

 **Conclusions**

 The BJSON specification is poorly written and seems to lack an implementation.
-The UBJSON specification is full of complex words, long sentences and strange examples (to say the least), but it is rather weird that it does not come out-of-the-box with a decent reference JavaScript implementation (to say the least).
+The UBJSON specification much better, though is full of complex words, long sentences and strange examples (to say the least).
+But it is rather weird that it does not come out-of-the-box with a decent reference JavaScript implementation (to say the least).
 One would expect better from something that intends to define a "standard".
 Even the ASN.1 standard, with all its subtleties, is more readable.
 Tested implementations are not very satisfying either...

 ## License